douglasdrumond/douglasdrumond.github.io/content/en/post/2024-06-07-zettelkasten.md

 ## Clearing a misconception

 If you do some research, you may find that Zettelkasten started with Niklas Luhmann, a German sociologist.
 That’s not correct, many authors and researchers have used some variation of the system before.
 Antonin Sertillanges, Walter Benjamin, Roland Barthes and others have used a similar system [^1].
 However, Luhmann was so prolific in his writing and built a system with ninety thousand cards that many associate Zettelkasten with him.
-However, the purpose of this text is to show an easy implementation of the system, not to teach history.
+Nevertheless, the purpose of this text is to show an easy implementation of the system, not to teach history.
 Zettelkasten is just the German word for slipbox, nothing more.
-Nobody claimed inventing a method with this name.
-However, given Luhmann was German, conventionally we use Zettelkasten to refer to his method of note taking and organisation.
+Nobody claimed to invent a method with this name.
+Still, given Luhmann was German, we conventionally use Zettelkasten to refer to his note-taking method and organisation.

 ## The method